saz419/burpsuite_docker_setup/Readme.md

 Proxy → HTTP history

 🎉 Done!
 You now have a working Burp Suite setup in Docker with proxying support for host applications and custom Python extensions.

-Let me know if you’d like this exported as a README.md or formatted into a PDF guide.